nishalsach/firedata/README.md

 # firedata
-Model (sans dataset) for prediction of burnt area from forest fires
+Preprocessing and model (sans dataset) for prediction of burnt area from forest fires